 - Product-based divisions

-Functional Structure.
-The functional structure feature of Starbucks Coffee’s organizational structure refers to grouping based on business function.
+Functional Hierarchy.
+The functional hierarchy feature of Starbucks Coffee’s organizational structure refers to grouping based on business function.
 For example, the company has an HR department, a finance department and a marketing department.
-These departments are most pronounced at the top levels of Starbucks Coffee’s organizational structure, such as at the corporate headquarters.
-This feature relates with hierarchy in the organizational structure of Starbucks.
-For instance, the corporate HR department implements policies applicable to all Starbucks cafés.
-The functional structure feature of the firm’s organizational structure facilitates top-down monitoring and control, with the CEO at the top.
+These departments are most pronounced at the top levels of Starbucks’s corporate structure, such as at the corporate headquarters.
+This characteristic is hierarchical.
+For example, the corporate HR department implements policies applicable to all of the company’s cafés.
+The functional hierarchy of the corporate structure facilitates top-down monitoring and control, with the CEO at the top.
+Functional groups are responsible for the organization-wide development and implementation of Starbucks Corporation’s generic competitive strategy and intensive growth strategies.

 Geographic Divisions.
-Starbucks Coffee’s organizational structure also involves geographic divisions.
-At present, the company has three regional divisions for the global market: (a) China and Asia-Pacific, (b) Americas, and (c) Europe, Middle East, Russia and Africa.
+Starbucks Coffee’s corporate structure involves geographic divisions, which are based on physical location of operations.
+The company has three regional divisions for the global market: (1) Americas, (2) China and Asia-Pacific, (3) Europe, Middle East, and Africa.
 Also, in the U.S. market, Starbucks Coffee’s organizational structure involves further geographic divisions: (a) Western, (b) Northwest, (c) Southeast, and (d) Northeast.
-Each geographic division has a senior vice president.
-In this way, each Starbucks manager reports to two superiors: the geographic head (e.g. President of U.S. Operations) and the functional head (e.g. Corporate HR Manager).
-This feature of Starbucks Coffee’s organizational structure supports closer managerial support for geographic needs.
-Each division head is given a high degree of flexibility in adjusting strategies and policies to suit specific market conditions.
+Each geographic division has a senior executive.
+In this way, each local manager reports to at least two superiors: the geographic head (e.g. President of Europe, Middle East, and Africa Operations) and the functional head (e.g. Corporate HR Manager).
+This feature of Starbucks’s corporate structure enables closer managerial support for geographic needs.
+Each division head is given flexibility in adjusting strategies and policies to suit specific market conditions.

 Product-based Divisions.
-Starbucks also uses product-based divisions in its organizational structure.
+Starbucks has product-based divisions in its organizational structure.
 These divisions address product lines.
-For example, Starbucks has a division for coffee and related products, another division for baked goods, and another division for merchandise like mugs.
-This feature of the firm’s organizational structure enables focus on certain product lines.
-In this way, Starbucks effectively develops and innovates its products with support from its organizational structure.
+For example, the company has a division for coffee and related products, another division for baked goods, and another division for merchandise like mugs.
+This feature of the corporate structure enables Starbucks to focus on product development.
+In this way, the company develops and innovates its products with support through its organizational structure.
+Such development provides competitiveness that the business needs, especially in considering the threats identified in the SWOT analysis of Starbucks Corporation.

 Teams.
 Teams are used in different parts of Starbucks Coffee’s organizational structure.
-However, teams are most notable at the lowest organizational levels, particularly the Starbucks cafés.
-In each café, the firm has teams organized to deliver goods and service to customers.
-This feature of Starbucks Coffee’s organizational structure enables the company to provide effective and efficient service to consumers.
+However, teams are most visible at the lowest organizational levels, particularly at the coffeehouses.
+For example, in each café, the company has teams organized to deliver goods and service to customers.
+This feature of Starbucks’s corporate structure enables the business to provide effective and efficient service to consumers.
+Team effectiveness is a major determinant of the financial performance of franchised locations and company-owned coffeehouses.
+Starbucks’s corporate culture influences how such team effectiveness is achieved.
+The company’s development depends on team-based factors and associated human resource management strategies.

-Starbucks has reformed its organizational structure over time.
-By 2007, the company was expanding rapidly, such that it shifted focus away from customers toward strategic global expansion.
-However, Starbucks experienced significant decline in sales in 2007.
+Starbucks Corporation reforms its organizational structure over time.
+By 2007, the company was expanding rapidly, such that it shifted focus away from customers and toward strategic global expansion.
+However, the business experienced significant decline in sales in that year.
 This decline was worsened because of the lack of focus on customer experience.
-When Howard Schultz resumed the CEO position in 2008, he changed Starbucks Coffee’s organizational structure to bring back focus on customer experience.
-New regional divisions were created, and teams at Starbucks cafés were given better training.
-Thus, the current organizational structure of Starbucks is a result of this reform to improve customer experience and the firm’s financial performance.
+When Howard Schultz resumed the CEO position in 2008, he changed Starbucks Coffee’s corporate structure to bring focus back onto customer experience.
+New regional divisions were created and teams at the company’s cafés were given better training.

 - Claver-Cortes, E., Pertusa-Ortega, E. M., & Molina-Azorín, J. F. (2012).
 Characteristics of organizational structure relating to hybrid competitive strategy.
 Journal of Business Research, 65(7), 993-1002.